 The EMME model results showed that the future road network will be capable of supporting future developments in the area, including Phase 2 (PAL 4) of the CWA.
-It is, however, recommended that an updated TIA be prepared after 2032 for each PAL once new SDPs are available and the latest traffic conditions can be assessed closer to the time.
+It is, however, recommended that an amended TIA be prepared after 2032 for each PAL once new SDPs are available and the latest traffic conditions can be assessed closer to the time.
+This approach was agreed by the PMT.